Combined P-value Functions for Compatible Effect Estimation and Hypothesis Testing in Drug Regulation: Discussion

 Beyond theoretical considerations, practical issues must be addressed.
 A major concern is that if the effect estimates from both trials are the same, the two-trials rule, Tippett's, Fisher's, and Pearson's methods all produce counterintuitive effect estimates that differ from the one observed in both trials.
 Such point estimates are unintuitive and difficult to communicate to non-statisticians.
+Moreover, only Edgington's method and meta-analysis produce the same combined estimate and two-sided confidence interval in case the alternative of the combined $p$-values is changed \citep{Held_etal2024b}, which seems another practically desired property.
 From this perspective, Edgington's method and meta-analysis may be preferable.
-In particular, Edgington's method can also account for effect heterogeneity by widening its CI when there is heterogeneity, and it asymptotically always includes both effects.
-Another challenge is aligning decisions based on a one-sided combined \textit{p}-value thresholded at $\alpha$ with two-sided CIs.
+In particular, Edgington's method can also account for effect heterogeneity by widening its CI when there is heterogeneity and asymptotically always includes both effects.
+However, this is traded off with a less efficient median estimate under effect homogeneity, whose standard error can even be larger than those from both trials if they greatly differ.
+Finally, another practical challenge is aligning decisions based on a one-sided combined \textit{p}-value thresholded at $\alpha^2$ with two-sided CIs.
 This requires using a $(1 - 2\alpha^{2})\times 100\%$ confidence level.
 However, in many fields, researchers are not used to such confidence levels, so we suggest to report both a more conventional level (e.g., 95\%) along with $(1 - 2\alpha^{2}) \times 100\%$ via telescope-style CIs, as well as the underlying \textit{p}-value function, as in Figures~\ref{fig:twinstudies}--\ref{fig:respireall}.
+The idea of telescope-style CIs is not new but has been suggested before in different contexts \citep{Louis2008}.

+A broader issue is the question of whether two trials are actually necessary.
+If the designs of the two trials are so similar that they can be considered exchangeable (``direct replications'' \citep{Nosek2017b}), there are various arguments in favor of conducting one large trial instead of two smaller ones \citep{Fisher1999,Senn2021}.
+Also our study demonstrates that having two trials instead of one makes estimation more complicated.
+Conversly, if the trial designs differ significantly (``conceptual replications'' \citep{Nosek2017b}, e.g., if they use different endpoints or populations), achieving success in both trials may provide more robust evidence of treatment efficacy.
+From this perspective, it is sensible to design the trials differently to some extent \citep{Senn2021}.
+However, there is perhaps a limit to how different the trials can be, as when there is too much heterogeneity, combining the effect estimates into a single number would no longer be meaningful.